-- I will communicate clearly and post information in Moodle as scheduled. - I will email you to arrange meeting times and to communicate any other information that may arise. - I will maintain a respectful discussion environment that encourages learning. - I will be available for individual consultation, as needed.
+- I will communicate clearly and post information in Moodle as scheduled. - I will maintain a respectful discussion environment that encourages learning. - I will be available for individual consultation, as needed.
 Please email me to arrange a meeting.

 I expect the following from you as a learner: